Partial regularity in nonlocal systems I: Results

-exists and defines the precise representative of $u$ at $x_{0}$. \end{theorem} Theorems \ref{ureg1} and \ref{ureg2} closely parallel the results established in the local case \cite{kumig, KMSvec}, with the notable exception of the singular set $\Omega\setminus \Omega_{u}$, a distinctive feature specific to the vectorial setting.
-The numbers $\epsb{b}, \delta$ are the same throughtout Theorems \ref{ureg1}-\ref{ureg3} and should be considered as universal thresholds for the formation of singularities as well as the number $R$ from Theorem \ref{ureg3}.
+whose existence is indeed implied by the finiteness of $\mathbf{I}^{f}_{2s,\chi}(x_{0},\sigma)$. \end{theorem} Theorems \ref{ureg1} and \ref{ureg2} closely parallel the results established in the local case \cite{kumig, KMSvec}, with the notable exception of the singular set $\Omega\setminus \Omega_{u}$, a distinctive feature specific to the vectorial setting.
+The numbers $\epsb{b}, \delta$ are the same throughout Theorems \ref{ureg1}-\ref{ureg3} and should be considered as universal thresholds for the formation of singularities as well as the number $R$ from Theorem \ref{ureg3}.
 They only depend on the operator, but are independent of the solution considered.
 As it will be clear from the proofs, such numbers serve to fix three smallness conditions, i.e., \eqn{linearizzanti}